-To guard against this we should conduct appropriate due diligence about a customer and make responsible decisions as to which customers we are comfortable working with.
+To guard against this we should gain all possible information about a customer and make responsible decisions as to which customers we are comfortable working with.
 The following sections provide more information on these risk areas.

 Recognising and avoiding money laundering